Q: How much training do osteopaths have?

 Q: Do I need to bring anything to my appointment?

 A: It may be useful for you to bring any medical testing results such as X-Rays, MRI reports or blood test results, although this will be discussed before your initial consultation.
 In some instances, we also ask people to have a list of their medications with them, although again this is done on a case-by-case basis.
 For Clinical Pilates, Lauren will provide all the equipment you need, although feel free to use your own exercise mat if you wish.
+And of course, please wear a mask to any face to face appointment, unless medically exempt.

 Q: Do I have to be a member at Kings Gym to have an appointment here?